acend/helm-basics-training/content/en/docs/03.0/_index.md

 Subcharts are an alternative way to define dependencies within a chart: A chart may contain (inside of its `charts/` directory) another chart upon which it depends.
 As a result, when installing the chart, it will install all of its dependencies from the `charts/` directory.

-We're now going to deploy the application in a specific version (which is not the latest release on purpose):
+We are now going to deploy the application in a specific version (which is not the latest release on purpose):

 {{< onlyWhen helm2 >}}
 ```bash